 Kennel cough isn't actually any specific disease.
 It's the term used to describe any disease or infection that causes the same type of symptoms, much the way a cold is the term used to describe just about every respiratory infection that humans get.
-In fact, two very different types of invaders can cause kennel cough, and they both require different Kennel Cough Treatment
+In fact, two very different types of invaders can cause kennel cough, and they both require different kennel cough treatment.

-Even though the bordetella bacteria are the most common cause, there are other types of bacterium that can cause the same Kennel Cough Symptoms.
+Even though the bordetella bacteria are the most common cause, there are other types of bacterium that can cause the same kennel cough symptoms.
 Bacteria are living organisms, and as a result the most common kennel cough medicine for this type of infection is an antibiotic.

 Viruses aren't living organisms, so an antibiotic won't have any effect on them.
-They tend to cause the exact same Symptoms of Kennel Cough in dogs, so unless you get some tests done at the vet it's nearly impossible to tell the difference.
+They tend to cause the exact same symptoms of kennel cough in dogs, so unless you get some tests done at the vet it's nearly impossible to tell the difference.

-If you want to practice some Dog First Aid at home though you can use one treatment that will knock out both types of infection and give your dog the relief he needs in a much shorter time period.
+If you want to practice some dog first aid at home though you can use one treatment that will knock out both types of infection and give your dog the relief he needs in a much shorter time period.
 Garlic is useful for more than just making garlic bread; it is well know as both an antiviral and an antibiotic, not to mention its anti-fungal properties.